VanitaDhanagar/btp-kyma-day2-operations/documentation/cicd/create-webhook/README.md

 ## Do a Test Commit to Trigger the Build

 In order to test the webhook, you can perform a change in the Easy Franchise application.
 Let's test it by changing something in the Easy Franchise UI.

+> Note: Currently the build job is configured to use the same version for every build.
+This will lead to the problem that after performing below described change it will not be visible on the UI.
+To overcome that problem please edit the deployment job and change the **Container Image Tag** to another value e.g. easyfranchise-ui-002.

 1. Open the file [UserProfile.vue](../../../code/easyfranchise/source/ui/src/components/UserProfile.vue).